Who is Reyna?

-Reyna is a 49 foot (14.9m), 15-year old, female North Atlantic Right Whale.
+Reyna is a 49-foot (14.9m) female North Atlantic right whale, who was 15 years old at the time of her death.
 She was ten months pregnant with her first calf when she was accidentally struck and killed off the coast of Virginia, in Chesapeake Bay.
-She washed ashore a week later along North Carolina's Outer Banks.
+The fetus was also a female.
+Reyna washed ashore a week later along North Carolina’s Outer Banks.
 Her name, which is based on the Spanish word for queen, was given to her in 2009 by New Bedford fifth grader Ryleigh Beaulieu.

 How She Got Here